Imperial College Healthcare NHS Trust: Facilities

 Imperial College Healthcare was one of the first trusts to introduce a comprehensive public Wi-Fi service, in 2015.
 The basic service is free for patients, visitors and staff.
 There is also a premium service which enables video and audio streaming.

 On 1 June 2019, the Trust began a new five-year contract with Falck UK Ambulance Service to provide non-emergency patient transport services.
-Falck, who took over from DHL, are anticipated to complete 330,000 patient journeys in their first year.
+Falck, who took over from DHL, were anticipated to complete 330,000 patient journeys in their first year.

 In April 2020 the Trust became the first NHS Trust to start using the Concentric digital informed consent application to support patients undergoing surgical treatment.

 Research

 In partnership with Imperial College London, Imperial College Healthcare is a major centre for medical research.
 It is also part of one of eleven National Institute for Health and Care Research Biomedical Research Centres.
 The trust has one of the 11 Genomics Medicines Centres associated with Genomics England which opened across England in 2014.
 All the data produced in the 100,000 Genomes project will be made available to drugs companies and researchers to help them create precision drugs for future generations.

 In 2016, Imperial College Healthcare set up a project with DeepMind to develop new clinical mobile apps linked to electronic patient records.

 In 2018, researchers led by Professor George Hanna at St Mary's Hospital found that a simple breath test has been able to detect pancreatic cancer.

 Imperial College Healthcare is one of the few NHS Trusts in England to have a Public Health Directorate (headed by Professor Azeem Majeed).
-The Directorate carries out world-leading research in collaboration with the Imperial College School of Public Health.
+The Directorate carries out research in collaboration with the Imperial College School of Public Health.